 If the provisional patent application is prepared correctly and to the same extent as the non-provisional application, then the cost of the provisional patent application will be slightly less (e.g., about $2,000) than the cost of a non-provisional application.

-How long do PPA and NPA last?
+How long do provisional and nonprovisional applications last?

 The provisional patent application will remain pending for up to 12 months.
 After 12 months, the Patent Office will abandon the provisional patent application.

-Within the 12 months, the non-provisional patent application must be filed and refer back to the provisional patent application.
+Within 12 months, the non-provisional patent application must be filed and referred back to the provisional patent application.
 By referring back to the provisional patent application, the common things that are included in both the provisional and non-provisional applications are considered as being filed as of the filing date of the provisional patent application.
 Even though you filed the non-provisional application after the filing of the provisional patent application, the disclosure or the explanation in the non-provisional application is given the filing date of the provisional patent application.

 What does a provisional patent application do?

 The provisional patent application was designed to be a lower-cost option.
 Unfortunately, patent attorneys and patent agents have advertised provisional patent applications as a cheap, and quick alternative to the non-provisional application.
 However, the Patent Office never considered the provisional as a cheap and quick option.
-Rather, the Patent Office described PPAs as a lower-cost option which it is as I’ve discussed above.
+Rather, the Patent Office described provisional application as a lower-cost option which it is as I’ve discussed above.

 The primary purpose of the provisional patent application is to delay the examination of the patent application, which in turn delays the patent costs.
 That, to me, is the primary benefit of filing the provisional application.